How can I bring my home audio system up to speed?

 With the release of Lithe Audio’s active WiFi and Bluetooth ceiling speakers, installed wireless audio systems are possible without ever needing to purchase an amplifier.
 If you were thinking of updating your old ceiling speakers, you may consider these as options.
 The WiFi speakers, controlled through a dedicated app, can provide music in up to 30 zones whilst the Bluetooth version provides a more direct solution for single zones, as well as being compatible with certain voice control systems.

-As a side note, Lithe have just released a really interesting infographic on the history of home audio which is well worth checking out here.
+As a side note, Lithe has just released a really interesting infographic on the history of home audio which is well worth checking out here.

 If you bought your installed speakers more than 10 years ago, you may also consider updating your speaker model.
 Updated models like the Monitor Audio C165 now have magnetic trim-less grilles, making the speaker even more invisible.
 They also incorporate newer driver and tweeter technologies, allowing for improved bass response and sound dispersion.